-Subject: Preparing for accelerating rapid and uncertain future environmental change
+Subject: Preparing for accelerating and uncertain future environmental change

-Ecology is the scientific foundation for the conservation and management of species, ecosystems, and natural resources in the Delta.
-An accumulation of past drivers compounded by the intensity with which climate change is arriving are changing the Delta more rapidly than ever before.
-Our findings indicate that Delta science and management need to formally incorporate best available science and methodologies for looking ahead to anticipate changes and thresholds.
+Science guides the conservation and management of species, ecosystems, and natural resources in the Delta.
+An accumulation of past drivers, compounded by the intensity with which climate change is arriving, is changing the Delta more rapidly than ever before.
+Our findings indicate that Delta science and management needs to employ existing methodologies and develop new ones for looking ahead to anticipate changes and thresholds.

 The Delta Independent Science Board (Delta ISB) has been exploring how Delta science and management might better anticipate the environmental consequences and management implications of rapid and accelerating environmental change and growing uncertainty about the future.
 The Delta ISB's discussions have focused on the best available science to anticipate and manage how individual species might respond to more rapid change and how these responses might affect the character of ecosystems.
-These discussions have been taking place in parallel with the preparations for the Science Needs Assessment Workshop that is planned for later this year.
+Our findings apply to environmental science and management in general.
+The Delta ISB discussions have been taking place in parallel with the preparations for the Science Needs Assessment Workshop that is planned for later this year.